-3 steps to keeping your dog feeling young
+3 steps to help your dog feel young

-The reason is that the body needs to maintain the right osmotic balance to maintain the optimal mineral/water ratio.
-When minerals are missing the body has to reduce the water volume in order to keep the proper levels of electrolytes.
+The reason why is because the body needs the right osmotic balance in order to maintain the optimal mineral to water ratio.
+When essential minerals are missing, the body has to reduce the water volume to achieve the proper electrolyte levels it needs.

-Over the years, I have written frequently on the topic of mineral and nutrient depletion, but now we have more data to confirm what is happening.
-In fact, the situation is worse than I thought because almost every dog that doesn’t get supplements is depleted.
+Over the years, I have frequently written on the topic of mineral and nutrient depletion, but now we have more data to confirm what is happening.
+In fact, the situation is worse than I thought because almost every dog that doesn’t get mineral supplements is deficient.

 All you need to do is to take the following 3 steps:

-- Measure mineral levels by using HairQ test
+- Measure your dog's essential mineral levels by conducting a simple HairQ test

 © Dr. Peter Dobias, DVM